DWasilewski3/Resume/README.md

    - Start with most recent experiences
    - Use bullet points for clarity
    - Include relevant metrics and achievements
+   - Stay within the two-page baseline above unless you intentionally want a longer CV

 3. **Formatting Tips**
    - Use proper heading hierarchy